jackmcdonnell713/Sustainability_Group/README.md

 ### Questions we hope to answer with these data

 We would like to answer the question "how urbanization impacts demand for food and energy" by using Chinese urbanization as a case study.
-Assuming key assumptions are met (ie assumptions regarding pace of urbanization, energy demands, diet of country, etc.), our Chinese demand model could be used as a proxy for similiar countries who are expected to experirence similiar, exponential growth in urbanization over a short few decades.
+Assuming key assumptions are met (ie assumptions regarding pace of urbanization, energy demands, diet of country, etc.), our Chinese demand model could be used as a proxy for similiar countries who are expected to experience similiar, exponential growth in urbanization over a short few decades.

 ## Technologies Used
 ### Data Cleaning and Analysis
+Python and Pandas was used to read in and create dataframes for the 4 csv files (global GDP, global population, global urban population, global energy use).

+Specifically, we created 3 globa dataframes showing global GDP, global population, and global urban population by country and wear.
+Next, we extracted China GDP, China population, and Chinese urban population by year from the 3 global dataframes, and then concatenated the 3 dataframes into a single China dataframe showing China GDP, China population, and China urban population by year in a single dataframe.

+We followed a similar process for our dependent variable, energy use, by first creating a global energy dataframe, then dropping non-China data from the dataframe, and then concatenating the dataframe to the dataframe containing our 3 independent variables.

-Python and Pandas was used to read in and create dataframes for the CSV's.
-Then we extracted China from the 3 DataFrames and concatenate them to their own DataFrame.
-Once both independent and dependent variables were created, we needed to clean them once again (dropping columns with null values, transposing the dataframe, and renaming columns).
+Once both independent and dependent variables were created and concatenated into a single dataframe, we did some data scrubbing (dropping columns with null values, transposing the dataframe, renaming columns, etc).

 ### Database Storage
-Postgres SQL will be the Database storage we used but for our mockup this week we included a folder called Resources in our gitHub repository.
+Postgres SQL will be the Database storage we used but for our mockup this week we included a folder called "Resources" in our gitHub repository.

 ### Machine Learning
 SciKitLearn ML library is the machine learning dependencies we used for our intial model, which is a linear regression model.